erichamion/js-email-address-validator/README.md

 - WSP = space or horizontal tab
 - Comment can contain FWS and/or printable ASCII (excluding parentheses and backslash) -- implemented
 - FWS includes WSP and/or newline, always ends with WSP, but see next point
-- Quoted-string can contain FWS, printable ASCII (excluding double-quote and backslash)
+- Quoted-string can contain FWS, printable ASCII (excluding double-quote and backslash), and quoted-pair -- implemented
 - Quoted strings on a per-label basis are allowed but obsolete
 - Domain literals can contain FWS and printable ASCII (excluding square brackets and backslash)
 - In addition, quoted-pair (backslash escape) and non-whitespace control characters in domain literal are allowed but obsolete.
 This means every character besides unescaped brackets/backslash is legal, as I've implemented.